Composite material: Stiffness and Compliance Elasticity

-Types of fibers and their mechanical properties
+Types of fibers and mechanical properties

 The most common types of fibers used in industry are glass fibers, carbon fibers, and kevlar due to their ease of production and availability.
 Their mechanical properties are very important to know, therefore the table of their mechanical properties is given below to compare them with S97 steel.
 The angle of fiber orientation is very important because of the anisotropy of fiber composites (please see the section "Physical properties" for a more detailed explanation).
 The mechanical properties of the composites can be tested using standard mechanical testing methods by positioning the samples at various angles (the standard angles are 0°, 45°, and 90°) with respect to the orientation of fibers within the composites.
 In general, 0° axial alignment makes composites resistant to longitudinal bending and axial tension/compression, 90° hoop alignment is used to obtain resistance to internal/external pressure, and ± 45° is the ideal choice to obtain resistance against pure torsion.